krystiangk/car_data_rest_api/README.md

 some errors occur when trying to make migrations.

 Here is a version that works, but not fully (apart from Popular endpoint).
-I was trying different solutions but nothing works, yet on local machine everything works as it should. https://fixing-example-245235346.herokuapp.com/
+I was trying different solutions but to no avail, yet on local machine everything works as it should. https://fixing-example-245235346.herokuapp.com/